Last Updated on

 - Why do orthodontist put top braces on first?

 Can I Get Braces Just on My Upper Teeth?

-The short answer to the question for whether or not getting braces on the top teeth alone is feasible is almost always yes.
+- The short answer to the question of whether or not getting braces on the top teeth alone is feasible is almost always yes.
 This is a common concern with our patients, as many people would like to focus only on their top teeth.
-Dr. Gluck and Dr. Jono will be happy to discuss this orthodontic concern with you, and make sure that you receive a treatment plan that is specifically tailored to your needs.
+Dr. Gluck and Dr. Jono will be happy to discuss this orthodontic concern with you and make sure that you receive a treatment plan that is specifically tailored to your needs.